Child Welfare Reform: Improve Community-Based Care

 While reunification is a system priority, so is ensuring the best interests of the child.

 This is a struggle that cannot be fixed by examining one death at a time or even one CBC system at a time.
-Without a broader review, allowing statewide consensus and action, improvements to the CBCs will be painfully incremental rather than systemic.
+Without a broader review, allowing statewide consensus and action, improvements to the CBCs and the child welfare system will be painfully incremental rather than systemic.

 - Oppose locking up dependent child victims of abuse, neglect, trafficking and other traumas.
 These children have often been underserved by the state’s child welfare and juvenile justice systems due to lack of needed services and resources.
 Removing their freedom continues to victimize children who have already suffered.